rclascano14/PROJECT/ML_Information.md

 ## Splitting the training and testing sets

 - The data was initially split into the standard 75-25% split that skllearn defaults to.
+We used the salary feature as the one for testing.
 After running additional tests and playing with the information.
 We decided to adjust that to 80-20% as it increased our testing % to 18.6% from 17.3%.

 ## Model Choice